 Support and services available

-Student Wellbeing Services also facilitates access to a non-repayable bursary of £1,000 per academic year (for the standard course duration) for care leavers, Foyer leavers or estranged students who:
+Student Wellbeing Services also facilitates access to a non-repayable Independent Student Bursary of £1,000 per academic year (for the standard course duration) for care experienced students, Foyer leavers or estranged students who:

 - have Home student status